rfrade/controle/README.md

 # controle
 Projeto Controle

 Very simple project that manages orders.

-I did it for my uncle rs.
+My uncle is a commercial representantive for clothing companies and asked me to create this software so that he can manage his providers, clients and orders.

-It uses spring, jpa and jasperreports.
+It uses maven, fxml, spring, jpa and jasperreports.

+Feel free to use it under MIT License.